SeldonIO/alibi/CONTRIBUTING.md

 the docs will be built under `doc/_build/html`.
 Detail information about documentation can be found [here](doc/README.md).

 ## CI
 All PRs triger a CI job to run linting, type checking, tests, and build docs.
 The CI script is located [here](https://github.com/SeldonIO/alibi/blob/master/.github/workflows/ci.yml) and should be considered the source of truth for running the various development commands.
+The status of each Github Action can be viewed on the [actions page](https://github.com/SeldonIO/alibi/actions).

+### Debugging via CI

+For various reasons, CI runs might occasionally fail.
+They can often be debugged locally, but sometimes it is helpful to debug them in the exact enviroment seen during CI.
+For this purpose, there is the facilty to ssh directly into the CI Guthub Action runner.

+#### Instructions

+1. Go to the "CI" workflows section on the Alibi GitHub Actions page.

+2. Click on "Run Workflow", and select the "Enable tmate debugging" toggle.

+3. Select the workflow once it starts, and then select the build of interest (e.g. `ubuntu-latest, 3.10`).

+4. Once the workflow reaches the `Setup tmate session` step, click on the toggle to expand it.

+5. Copy and paste the `ssh` command that is being printed to your terminal e.g. `ssh TaHAR65KFbjbSdrkwxNz996TL@nyc1.tmate.io`.

+6. Run the ssh command locally.
+Assuming your ssh keys are properly set up for github, you should now be inside the GutHub Action runner.

+7. The tmate session is opened after the Python and pip installs are completed, so you should be ready to run `alibi` and debug as required.

+#### Additional notes

+- If the registered public SSH key is not your default private SSH key, you will need to specify the path manually, like so: ssh -i <path-to-key> <tmate-connection-string>.
+- Once you have finished debugging, you can continue the workflow (i.e. let the full build CI run) by running `touch continue` whilst in the root directory (`~/work/alibi/alibi`).
+This will close the tmate session.
+- This new capability is currently temperamental on the `MacOS` build due to [this issue](https://github.com/mxschmitt/action-tmate/issues/69).
+If the MacOS build fails all the builds are failed.
+If this happens, it is recommended to retrigger only the workflow build of interest e.g. `ubuntu-latest, 3.10`, and then follow the instructions above from step 3.

 ## Optional Dependencies